 The OPR is committed to dealing with customers without discrimination or prejudice respecting equality and human rights in accordance with Public Sector Duty principles and equality legislation.
 The OPR will accommodate diversity in providing services to our customers.

-Where face-to-face meetings, by appointment, are required, the OPR will ensure ease of access for people with disabilities or specific needs.
-The contact email for the OPR’s Access Officer under the Disability Act email@example.com.
+Where face-to-face or virtual meetings, by appointment, are required, the OPR will ensure ease of access for people with disabilities or specific needs.
+The OPR will also ensure that sign language interpretation services are provided to customers where necessary.
+The contact email for the OPR’s Access Officer under the Disability Act is firstname.lastname@example.org.

 The OPR fully respects your right to privacy.
 Any of your personal data which is held by the OPR will be treated with the highest standards of security and confidentiality, in accordance with Data Protection Legislation.